 Thank you so much for keeping up with me.
 I hope you are enjoying these almost weekly updates of my study abroad experience.
 Let me know by leaving a comment below after reading.
 Love you and let’s get into it.

-Slight Backtrack: After Barcelona, I had Midterm week and did a tour of Northern Italy.
-I was in a different city very week, visiting Verona, Milan, Venice, Lake Garda, and Florence.
+Slight Backtrack: After my weekend trip to Barcelona, I had Midterm break and did a tour of Northern Italy that week.
+I was in a different city every day including, Verona, Milan, Venice, Lake Garda, and Florence.
 I was going to write a blog post on this week but it is too much to write about.
 If you are interested in what I was up to, check out my story highlights on Instagram.
 You’ll see posts of each city I visited.
 The most important thing you need to know about the week was that I had an awesome time exploring Northern Italy.
 Each city is unique in its own right, it almost felt like I was in a different country everyday.
 Continue reading “Lola’s Adventures: School trip to Lisbon, Portugal”→

 I’m sorry this post is coming three weeks late, I can be such a lazy hot mess but we thank God, it is now here hahaa.
 The events in this post occurred during the weekend of October 13th, 2018.
 Thou shall not judge me for uploading it now.

 I hope the title of this post doesn’t scare you, I’m just trying to be honest in sharing everything I’m experiencing during my time in Italy.
 Remember when I said I hadn’t experienced anything ugly in this post, well, that has changed now, hence the reason for this post.